jbosstools/jbosstools-fuse/Contributing.md

 - if all is fine it should install without errors, otherwise it will point you to the problem when you examine the details

 ## Changing versions before / after a release
 There is a bash script called [_changeVersion.sh_](https://github.com/fusesource/fuseide/blob/master/changeVersion.sh "Version Change Script") in the root folder of the project.
-You can use that for changing the bundle and maven versions in an easy way.
+You can use that for changing the bundle and Maven versions in an easy way.

 *Invocation:*